canonical/paas-app-charmer/sdk-docs/tutorials/flask.md

 Storing signatures
 ```

-Then, in your `charm/charmcraft.yaml` file, add the declaration for requiring
+Finally, let's evolve our charm so that a charm user can integrate the application deployed from it with PostgreSQL simply by running `juju integrate sample-flask postgresql-k8s` (taking advantage of the existing Kubernetes charm for PostgreSQL)!

-the connectivity to a postgresql database charm.
+1. In your `charm/charmcraft.yaml` file, declare a name with role `requires`, name `postgresql`, and interface `postgresql_client` to say that this charm can consume a Postgresql database charm.

 ```yaml
 requires: